CumiTerbang/HaryoMusicPlayer/README.md

 ## Code Design & Structure
 This project is using MVVM design pattern.
 The project directory consist of 4 directories:
 1. **data**: The M (Model) in MVVM.
 Where we perform data operations.
-2. **di**: Dependency Injection directory with the help of Hilt.
+2. **di**: Dependency Injection directory with the help of [Hilt](https://dagger.dev/hilt/) v2.35.
-3. **ui**: User Interface directory for Fragments and ViewModels helping to display data to the user.
+3. **ui**: User Interface directory for Activities, Fragments and ViewModels helping to display data to the user.
 4. **utils**: Urilities directory for helper classes and functions.

+Library that used to play the audio file: [ExoPlayer](https://github.com/google/ExoPlayer) v2.14.1